hsm207/rasa_moodbot/README.md

 # Introduction

-This repository shows a weird way build an analytics pipeline: create an endpoint to call retrieve events from a tracker store.
+This repository shows a weird way build an analytics pipeline to analyze the conversation events in the tracker store

+# Architecture

+An SQL tracker store is used to store conversation events and an endpoint is created to retrieve events it

 # Usage
 1. Run `make build`